Nikhilkoneru/PHP_SINGLETON_PDO_MYSQL/README.md

 ## Lessons

 - Install database and create table
-- Submit users
-- Query and filter users
+- Read information from tables and render as tables.

 ## License